thehyve/transmart-core/transmart-api-server/README.md

     realm: {dev}
     bearer-only: true
     use-resource-role-mappings: true

 # to enable use of keycloak API to fetch list of users for jobs
+keycloakOffline:
     offlineToken: {offlineToken}
 ```